-The safety in New York is not something you have to worry about, as it’s considered the safest city in the United States.
+Safety in New York is not something you have to worry about, as New York is considered the safest city in the United States.
 In the ranking of the cities with the highest crime rate worldwide, New York is not even among the top 200 cities.
 Naturally, you should still be careful.
 The crime rate in New York has dropped dramatically in recent years and crimes against tourists are rare.
 However, keep a close eye on your valuables in busy places.
-For keeping safe in New York, I recommend following the tips below.
+To keep safe in New York, I recommend following the tips below.

 Travel safely as a tourist in New York

-I get the question often whether New York is safe, whether you can explore New York alone as a woman and which things you should pay attention to in New York.
+I often get asked whether New York is safe, whether women can explore New York alone and which things you should pay attention to in New York.
 I can quickly answer the first two questions with a loud YES!
 New York is as safe as large cities in the UK.
 If you use common sense and follow a few basic rules, then you really don’t need to be afraid.

 In all the years that I call New York my home, nothing worth mentioning has really happened to me.
 Thankfully, I’ve never heard from friends or other New York fans that they’ve been robbed.
 Please don’t worry too much about this, the main thing is looking forward to your well-deserved vacation in New York!

 The police presence may be a bit stronger than in the UK but that doesn’t mean there’s more crime in New York than elsewhere.
 New York’s bad reputation comes from the 1970s and 1980s when New York City and especially the subway were considered dangerous.